tomtomjhj/init.vim/notes.md

     * if spellcheck is the problem, do something similar to `set spelllang=cjk`

 ## fold
-Make it smarter in general.
-I don't recall what I specifically wanted (if any).

 nvim's optimization: don't update fold in insert mode.
 * <https://github.com/neovim/neovim/pull/5299>
   <https://github.com/vim/vim/pull/1045>